Wkamp/MyGenome/README.md

 The optimal kmer value is the velvet hash value, so 101.

 ### 2. Optimal Run
 In-order to get the most optimized kmer value I want to use a lower step size; the initial run will be used to narrow down the range.
 I want the previously found optimal kmer of 101 to be the middle of my narrowed down range, and I will half the total range.
-Previous range length was 70, 70/2 = 35, however 35/2 = 17.5, and I want to start on an odd number, so I will round up to 18.
+Previous range length was 70, 70/2 = 35, however 35/2 = 17.5, and I need to start on an odd number, so I will round up to 18.
 Final range is: [101 - 18, 101 + 18] = [83, 119], step=2.

 ```
 sbatch velvetoptimiser_noclean.sh Bm88315 83 119 2